 Employees will be automatically inactivated if they have not worked for the College for 12 months.
-Employees will be reactivated if they return to work within 24 months of their last day worked and they provide the Payroll Office with updated address and W-4 information.
+Employees will be reactivated if they return to work within 24 months of their last day worked and they provide the HR Office with updated address and W-4 information.
 Employees who have not worked for the College for 24 months will be required to fully complete the new hire process.

 Payday is on the 25th of each month unless the 25th falls on a holiday or weekend, in which case payday will fall on the last working day prior to the holiday or weekend.
 The only exception to this is the months of December and occasionally November, which will be published each year.
 Find the Payday Schedule on the Web.